 Warner revealed in a statement that he purchased the rights to broadcast the World Cup in 1998, 2002, 2006, 2010 and 2014 via a Mexican company, eventually selling them on to gain revenue to help develop football in the Caribbean.

-The footballing authority is yet to release an official statement on the matter yet Bloomberg state that in an email, FIFA have said it will "look into" the comments.
+The footballing authority are yet to release an official statement on the matter, yet Bloomberg state that in an e-mail, Fifa have said they will "look into" the comments.

 How do you stay up with football when on the move?
 With http://m.goal.com – your best source for mobile coverage of the beautiful game.